dbmaster/import-servers/README.md

 ## Importing related contacts

-Servers and applications in dbmaster can have serveral related contacts.
-Plugin can import multiple related contacts per objects.
-To import related contacts it is necessary to add a number of columns in format Contact(&lt;role-name&gt;).&lt;field-name&gt;
+Servers and applications in dbmaster can have multiple related contacts (for example business owner or vendor contacts) To import contacts it is necessary to add a number of columns in format Contact(&lt;role-name&gt;).&lt;field-name&gt;
+For each role at least one field-name should be specified:

-## Import File Sample
+## Import File Samples

+* Application import sample
+* Server import sample
+* Connection import sample